tobek/headsoak/notes.md

 - a tag may be defined as any search query. give example queries.
     - can you manually add nuts to a automatic tag
 - duplicate tags names not allowed, but tag names are case sensitive
+- sticky tags (float to top of any query, otherwise sorted as normal amongst themselves) - balloon or thumbtack icon?
+    - how to implement:
+        - per-note setting - little button/icon on each note
+        - actually a tag, but represented and toggled as a little icon on the note
+        - either of the above, plus ability to specify any tag as sticky
+    - leaden tags too? float to bottom. brick icon. sometimes i'm making a note just to store some data... and then want to get it out of my sight

 ### tag relationships